 |COLOURS||4096 (HAM mode)||16||256|

 |HD SIZE||40MB, 50MB or 100MB||50MB||40MB, 80MB|

 |EXPANSION||Zorro III, ISA||TBA||NuBus, ADB,|

-The prices of these machines is taken from the year they were launched.
-Todays currency isn’t taken into those numbers.
+The prices of these machines are taken from the year they were launched.
+Today’s currency isn’t taken into those numbers.
 Here I wanted to show the differences at the time of 1989-1990.
-The point of this article is to try to get a glimps of these machines that were huge competitors in 1990.
+The point of this article is to try to get a glimpse of these machines that were huge competitors in 1990.
 With PC line on the side that just took of, it is now a bit shock to see both Atari and Commodore no longer with us.
-Both of these had specs at the same level of Apple’s.
+Both of these had specs at the same level as Apple’s.

 Purpose of this article

-With this article I tried to view how it was in 1989-1990.
-Apple released way more 68k Macs later that was way cheper, but still they kept quite high price tag.
+With this article, I tried to view how it was in 1989-1990.
+Apple released way more 68k Macs later that was way cheaper, but still, they kept quite a high price tag.
 You could say that Amiga 4000 030 and Macintosh LC III 030 would be rivals from 1992 etc. Atari gave up the TT line in 1993 and Commodore final machine was the Amiga 4000T.

-Purpose of this article is to show the differences of these machines at a time all of these had high expectations for their future.
-However different decisions by different CEO’s made Atari and Amiga loose it.
+Purpose of this article is to show the differences between these machines at a time all of these had high expectations for their future.
+However different decisions by different CEO’s made Atari and Amiga lose it.
 What if everything ended in a different way?
 How would the world have been today?…